joefscholtz/tracftec_ros/README.md

-# Trafc Tec ROS 2
+# Tracf Tec ROS 2

 Navigation with in ROS 2.
 Tested with ROS Jazzy on Ubuntu 24.04 Jammy Jellyfish.
 This is a meta-package containing the following ROS 2 packages: